Martin Buser

 Martin Buser (born March 29, 1958) is a champion of sled dog racing.

 Born in Winterthur, Switzerland, Buser began mushing at age seventeen in Switzerland.
 In 1979, he moved to Alaska to train and raise sled dogs full-time.
 His training operation, Happy Trails Kennels, is located in Big Lake, Alaska.

 He entered his first Iditarod in 1980, and has run every race since 1986, his third Iditarod.
 Buser has won the event four times, in 1992, 1994, 1997, and 2002.
 On sixteen occasions, he has finished among the top ten finishers.
 He ran the fastest finish time on the previous route which was a longer race than it is now.
 In 2002, the race started in Wasilla.
 Now it starts in Willow, making the race about 80 miles shorter.
 In 2002, his team completed the 80 mile longer race in 8 days, 22 hours, 46 minutes, and 2 seconds.
 He entered his first Yukon Quest in 2009 and finished in fourth place, earning him "Rookie of the Year."
 As of 2017, he has the most consecutive race finishes, 31.
+He was one of the mushers featured in a documentary about the 2008 Iditarod; in that same race, Martin's son Rohn competed for the first time.

 His sense of humor and positive outlook have made him a fan favorite.
 In 2008, he comically caused quite a stir among fans worldwide when he accidentally gave his GPS unit to a pilot who was transporting dogs and equipment to and from a checkpoint, when the race was first introducing GPS tracking on the racers so fans could follow their paths live.

 Martin also has a happy-go-lucky way about him.
 It shows most clearly when he talks in highly exaggerated tone of voice to his dogs.
 Other top competitors in the Iditarod, like DeeDee Jonrowe and Aliy Zirkle have found this method to work well in communicating with their dogs.